JDSeiler/webpage/src/posts/2022-11-15-any-unknown-never.md

 them from a practical perspective.

 # `any`
-`any` is the most straightfoward of the three special types.
+`any` is the most straightforward of the three special types.
 A value of type `any` can be, well, anything!
 You can think of variables with the type `any` as having type-checking disabled.
 We say that all types are assignable to `any`, and that `any` is assignable to any type.